 Pull Out Crabgrass by Hand

-Another thing you can do once you’ve identified that you do have crabgrass is pulled it out by hand continuously.
-You’re not putting any chemicals into the lawn, and you are removing the problem.
+Another thing you can do once you’ve identified that you do have crabgrass is to pull it out by hand continuously.
+You’re not putting any chemicals into the lawn and removing the problem.

 Treat Crabgrass with Vinegar

-Another solution would be to once you’ve taken the crabgrass out of your lawn, treat it with a ten percent vinegar solution and make sure you’re placing some mulch over the spot that you’ve removed the crabgrass in; this will prevent it from germinating again.
+Another solution would be, once you’ve taken the crabgrass out of your lawn, another solution would be to treat it with a ten percent vinegar solution and make sure you’re placing some mulch over the spot where you’ve removed the crabgrass in; this will prevent it from germinating again.

 Other Ways to Prevent Crabgrass

 Other organic solutions can be found at your local hardware store.
 Sprays that contain soybean oil and iron are two common ingredients that can be found in these sprays.
-One more tip on how to increase the health of your current lawn and discourage crabgrass is to water deeply and less frequently.
+One more tip on increasing the health of your current lawn and discouraging crabgrass is to water deeply and less frequently.
 Crabgrass is shallow-rooted and prefers a little bit of water all the time.